Retained margin (Category M)

 PSNC puts considerable resources into monitoring all elements of funding, including Category M.

 One problem that can arise is products not being available to purchase at the Category M reimbursement price.
-The DH sets Category M prices at levels substantially above the prices notified by manufacturers.
+The DHSC sets Category M prices at levels substantially above the prices notified by manufacturers.
 But when the Category M reimbursement price for a particular product falls, it may take time, and sustained pressure from pharmacies, for wholesale prices to respond.
 During this period, it is essential that contractors exert maximum pressure on wholesalers.
 There have been a number of examples where manufacturers prices were below the Drug Tariff price but a product could not be obtained at the Drug Tariff price from a number of wholesalers.

 In some parts of the country, another problem is branded prescribing.
 As Category M prices are set to include an element of purchase profit, a fundamental part of the funding arrangements, reimbursement prices may be higher than manufacturer’s list prices.
 To save money, some CCGs may encourage branded prescribing.
 When products are prescribed generically, pharmacies seek to obtain the best available generics prices, driving down the prices being charged by wholesalers and manufacturers and in turn the Drug Tariff reimbursement prices and costs for the NHS.
 Prescribing branded generics or off-patent branded medicines profoundly affects the competition that drives down prices in the generics market and acts to drive up costs to the NHS.
 It can also lead to unequal geographical distribution of the funding under the contractual framework.
 PSNC is completely against this practice.